Skip to main content

 Crouzon syndrome, also known as craniofacial dysotosis, is a genetic syndrome in which the seams of the skull fuse in abnormally.
 This affects the shape of the head and face.
 It is the most common type of syndromic craniosynostosis.
 Gene mutations are responsible for the abnormal skull fusions.
 Crouzon syndrome shares many of the same features as Apert syndrome.

-Craniosynostosis Syndromic Crouzon Patient Before and After Crouzon syndrome has the following characteristics:
+Craniosynostosis Syndromic Crouzon Patient Before and After

 • Craniosynostosis: early closure of one or more of the seams in the skull, causing an abnormal skull shape with increased vertical height.

 • Midface hypoplasia: decreased growth of the midface.
-This causes a crescent moon or sunken facial appearance with depressed nasal bridge and beak nose.
-Decreased growth of the central face can contribute obstructive sleep apnea and airway concerns.
+This causes a crescent moon or sunken facial appearance with a depressed nasal bridge and beak nose.
+Decreased growth of the central face can contribute to obstructive sleep apnea and airway concerns.

 Common issues and complications

-Crouzon syndrome presents many of the same associated issues as Apert syndrome, including airway compromise, sleep apnea, hydrocephalus and eye exposure issues.
+Crouzon syndrome presents many of the same associated issues as Apert syndrome, including airway compromise, sleep apnea, hydrocephalus, and eye exposure issues.
 It is important for patients with Crouzon syndrome to be treated by a multidisciplinary care team that specializes in caring for children with these complex disorders.

 At CHOP we have a comprehensive Craniofacial Program where patients are seen by the following specialties: